JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 ---
 layout: post
-title:  "Debugging Java JIT compilation"
+title:  "Notes on debugging HotSpot's JIT compilation"
 date:   2023-08-18 14:14:42 +0100
-categories: jit debugging
+categories: hotspot jit
 ---

 Typically when you compile a Java program, it is first compiled into bytecode by a Java compiler.
 However, this bytecode